IPA.CONF(5) IPA.CONF(5)

 Here the value of the restart parameter is added to limit's start time

 and calculated value is time when a limit should be restarted.
-Here we
+Here

 The `s' character means seconds, `m' minutes, `h' hours, `D' days and